Should I Train Fasted?

 A combination of growth hormone and testosterone makes the perfect muscle building environment.
 Whilst fasting increases growth hormone, it doesn’t increase testosterone.
 This is where training comes in, in order to gain muscle, big compound lifts (deadlifts, squats) which activate multiple muscle groups in unison cause a dramatic increase in testosterone.
 Increased testosterone enhances muscle mass and reduces body fat while also improving energy levels, boosting libido, and even combating depression and heart problems—in both men and women.

 The theory behind training fasted for weight loss is that instead of burning food for fuel, the fasted state promotes fat to be burned as fuel during exercise.
-A recent study from the UK published in The British Journal of Nutrition found that when subjects were fasted during morning cardio they burned 20 percent more fat than when they had a meal beforehand.
+A recent study from the UK published in The British Journal of Nutrition found that when subjects had fasted before morning cardio they burned 20 percent more fat than when they had a meal beforehand.
 Fasted training also ensures the body absorbs the food eaten after more effectively, by ensuring macronutrients are delivered to the right places rather than being stored as fat.

 There are also potential benefits for endurance athletes as fasted workouts can improve muscle glycogen storage efficiency.
 What this means is that the body learns to make better use of its energy stores.
 The occasional fasted training session can help improve your performance during regular fed training.
 When the body learns to exert itself without any food, it gets better at exercising when it does have fuel in the tank.
 Other studies also suggest that fasted training can increase your VO2 max, which is the maximal amount of oxygen our lungs can uptake at any given time, the better this is, typically, the higher the level of fitness.